puavo-org/puavo-os/README.md

 above.
 Due to build process using a ramdisk /tmp, the virtual machine should have at least 16 GB of RAM for successful build.

+## Container build

+Images can also be built inside an OCI container, which avoids having to set up a dedicated Debian build host.
+This is the recommended way to build on Apple hardware with e.g. Docker Desktop (which uses BuildKit by default) or Podman.
+Clone with `--recursive` (or run `git submodule update --init --recursive`) first, then:

+    CONTAINER=docker ./scripts/build.sh

+The script builds the `puavo-os-builder` image and starts the build in the background.
+Follow the build with Docker:

+    docker logs -f "$(docker ps -lq)"

+or with Apple's `container` tool:

+    container logs -f "$(container list -q)"

+Run the build in the foreground with `FOREGROUND=1` instead.

+The workspace (this repository) is bind-mounted into the container and the build directories and images live in the `puavo-os-build` and `puavo-os-output` volumes.
+Built images can be copied out of the output volume with:

+    docker run --rm --volume puavo-os-output:/output         --volume "$PWD/images":/copy         debian:trixie-slim cp -a /output/. /copy/

+By default the build targets amd64 images.
+On Apple Silicon machines Docker Desktop and Apple's `container` tool run the amd64 container through Rosetta 2, which must be enabled.
+Override the platform or architecture with `PLATFORM` and `TARGET_ARCH` if desired.

+UKI PCR signing (`ukify --measure`) needs `systemd-measure` plus the `libtss2-*` libraries that systemd only Suggests.
+Private keys are chmod'd to 0600 before signing because `rootfs-sync-repo` otherwise leaves them group-writable.  `verify-boot-components` needs `python3-pydantic`.

+Build-time variables:

+- `CONTAINER`: container tool (`docker`, `podman`, `container`)
+- `CONTAINER_CPUS` / `CONTAINER_MEMORY`: resources for the build
+  (default 8 CPUs / 16G)
+- `PLATFORM`: platform for the builder image (default `linux/amd64`)
+- `IMAGE_CLASSES`: comma-separated image classes (default `allinone`)
+- `TARGETS`: make targets to run
+  (default `rootfs-debootstrap rootfs-update rootfs-image`)
+- `TARGET_ARCH`: target architecture (default `amd64`)
+- `RELEASE_NAME`: image release name (default derived from git)
+- `REUSE_ROOTFS=1`: skip `rootfs-debootstrap` when the rootfs exists
+- `DEBOOTSTRAP_MIRROR`: override the debootstrap mirror
+- `FOREGROUND=1`: run the build container attached with `--rm`
+- `OUTPUT_DIR`: directory inside the container for built images (default `/output`, the `puavo-os-output` volume)

 ## Using Puavo OS images

 Puavo OS image is not very useful in itself.